Jonathan-Poran/multiagent-rag-app/README.md

 # multiagent-rag-app
-A multi-agent system that collaborates to retrieve, process, and synthesize information into structured insights using LangGraph and Tavily (RAG-based)
+A RAG-based multi-agent creative assistant that leverages Tavily and OpenAI to retrieve, process, and generate creative content through collaborative agent interactions.

 ## Environment Setup